canonical-ledgers/factom-accounts/README.md

 Editing the master copy of transaction-csv will not work.
 Instead, it would lead to deleted transactions being imported again, and thus duplicates occurring in your Excel records or in your bitcoin.tax account.
-If you want to edit the csv file directly, specify a path for a new file using -p.
+If you want to edit the csv file directly, specify a path for a new file using `-p`.
 You can edit that copy directly without fear of creating duplicate transactions in your records.